cybercongress/go-cyber/docs/rank.md

 and in rank calculation algorithm no needed numbers will be ignored (need to check).

 We could store cidCount per rank calculation.

+#### New links handling

+Add new incoming links to index with rank 0, so they immediately can be seen by users.
+Include those "zero" ranks to consensus hash.

+Problems:
+1. Reload of app state after failure (dealing with hashes)
+2. Recalculation of index.
+New links will go to next rank calculation and old index (with those links) will be replaced by currently calculated rank.